tallowandsons/craft-critter/README.md

 3. In Craft, go to **Critter → Settings → General → Generator**
 4. Enter your API key in the generator settings

-ℹ️ You can also switch to a different generator or implement your own custom generator if you have specific requirements.
+ℹ️ For local development, you can switch to the included CLI generator or implement your own custom generator if you have specific requirements.

 ### 3. Celebrate 🎉